Technius/technius.github.io/docs/index.md

 ## About Me

 I'm Bryan Tan, a software engineer with a love for programming language theory.
-In my day job, I help develop static analysis and formal verification tools at Veridise.
+I currently work at Veridise, where I develop static analysis and formal verification tools that grew out of my [past research](research.md).
 Previously, I worked at AWS Annapurna Labs on compilers for machine learning hardware accelerators.
 I have a variety of interests, but I am most excited about functional programming, programming language theory, and compilers.
-Check out my [blog](blog) or my
-[research profile page](research.md) to get a glimpse of what I like to do!
+Check out my [blog](blog) or my [research profile page](research.md) to get a glimpse of what I like to do!

 You can find me on [GitHub](https://github.com/Technius) and [LinkedIn](https://www.linkedin.com/in/bryan-tan-08153079).
 I'm also reachable